 Increases and decreases

-Another name for this sort of stitch patterns is lace.
-I have yet to try substituting decreases for the black squares; I find it intimidating.
+Another name for this sort of stitch pattern is lace.

 I usually substitute yarnovers for the black squares.
 The tricky bit is figuring out where to place the corresponding decreases.
 Sometimes it’s obvious; other times it requires a lot of swatching and trial and error.
 I’m not going to explain this process here on the blog.

-Unless you’re comfortable with lace stitches on every row, it’s also necessary to add alternating plain rows.
+Unless you’re comfortable with lace stitches on every row, it’s necessary to add alternating plain rows.

 This is the peace chart from above without removing the duplicated columns, with the most obvious decreases added, and with the alternating plain rows.
 Really, this is a remarkably useful grid – it works for many different kinds of stitches.
 (Note that such a versatile grid doesn’t turn up very often.)